dh3968mlq/historicaldate/README.md

 a 'proleptic' version of it - that is, extended backwards in time before the date it was introduced.

-This hardly ever matters, however, and it's much, much less confusing to take the naive route rather than converting the (Julian) date *25 Dec 1066* to the equivalent proleptic Gregorian date (*31 Dec 1066*) when using Python dates.
+This is expected to hardly ever matter in creation of timelines, however, and it is expected that this naive approach will be less  confusing for users than converting the (Julian) date *25 Dec 1066* to the equivalent proleptic Gregorian date (*31 Dec 1066*) when using Python dates.